puppetlabs/dellemc-powerstore/README.md

 Although - in theory - it is possible to run acceptance tests against a real device, that is much harder to automate because of unknown `id`s of existing resources.

 1. Install prism by following [the documentation](https://meta.stoplight.io/docs/prism/docs/getting-started/01-installation.md)
-1. Make sure you have a copy of the PowerStore OpenAPI json file, let's call it `powerstore.json`
+1. Make sure you have a copy of the Dell EMC PowerStore OpenAPI json file, let's call it `powerstore.json`
 1. Remove all cyclical dependencies from the OpenAPI json file since `prism` does not support cycles inside OpenAPI specifications, producing the file `powerstore-nocycles.json`
 1. Start the mock API server:
    ```bash